Unidata/tds/docs/devguide/src/site/pages/thredds/WmsRef.md

 ---
 title: TDS Web Map Service (WMS)
-last_updated: 2020-08-24
+last_updated: 2021-08-06
 sidebar: dev_sidebar
 toc: false
 permalink: wms_ref.html
 ---

-The TDS WMS implementation uses the ncWMS software developed by Jon Blower ([Reading E-Science Center](http://www.met.reading.ac.uk/resc/home/){:target="_blank"} at the University of Reading).
+The TDS WMS implementation uses the [edal-java](https://reading-escience-centre.github.io/edal-java/){:target="_blank"} software developed by Jon Blower ([Reading E-Science Center](http://www.met.reading.ac.uk/resc/home/){:target="_blank"} at the University of Reading).
 It supports [OGC Web Map Service (WMS)](https://www.ogc.org/standards/wms){:target="_blank"} versions 1.3.0 and 1.1.1.
+Interacting with the WMS service included with the TDS should be the same as ncWMS (for more information, see the [Usage](https://reading-escience-centre.gitbooks.io/ncwms-user-guide/content/04-usage.html){:target="_blank"} section of the [ncWMS User Guide](https://reading-escience-centre.gitbooks.io/ncwms-user-guide/content/){:target="_blank"}.

 ## Which Files Can Be Served Through The WMS server?